aaronjbaptiste/snap-pad/README.md

 snap-pad
 ========

-Annotate and share images with anyone in real-time
+Super simple way to annotate and share images or screenshots

 How to build
 ------------